ethanrous/weblens/README.md

 Weblens aims to be feature-full and rock-solid stable, but it is still early in development (the term "beta" may be pushing it), so it is likely to have bugs or missing features.
 Bug reports, feature suggestions and pull requests are all welcome and encouraged here on GitHub

 ## Development Setup
-Weblens has a few dependencies that are needed during runtime, and a few more just for building.
-The Go compiler and MongoDB (on Ubuntu) are to be installed manually via the links provided.
-For the rest, easy install instructions per platform are below.
+Weblens has a few dependencies that are needed for developing.
+The Go compiler needs to be installed manually via the link below.
+For the rest, easy install instructions per platform are listed below.

 * Go 1.23 or later - https://go.dev/doc/install
 * LibVips
-* MongoDB - [Ubuntu Only](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) see below for macOS
+* MongoDB
 * ExifTool
-* Node, NPM, Vite for frontend
+* Node and NPM for frontend

 ### MacOS
 ```bash